 Skip to main content

 The ENV tab (in the sidebar when Code view is active) lets you manage environment variables for your project.
-Variables are injected into the WebContainer’s process environment and are available to your app at runtime.
+Botflow stores them with the project and writes them into the sandbox as a .env file, so your dev server and production build can read them at runtime.

 Viewing variables